ymuichiro/mimi-transcribe/README.md

     *If you want to use your existing Homebrew version, use the path obtained from `which ffmpeg`.*

 3. Build the application with PyInstaller.
-Specifying the binary with `PARAKEET_FFMPEG_PATH` will ensure it is copied to `Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` in the generated package.
+Specifying the binary with `PARAKEET_FFMPEG_PATH` will ensure it is copied to `MimiTranscribe.app/Contents/MacOS/bin/ffmpeg` in the generated package.

     ```bash
   PARAKEET_FFMPEG_PATH="$(pwd)/build/ffmpeg/ffmpeg" \
   uv run pyinstaller packaging/pyinstaller/parakeet.spec
     ```

-    The build outputs will appear under `dist/`, containing the **`Parakeet TDT.app` bundle** alongside the unpacked `parakeet-tdt` support directory.
+    The build outputs will appear under `dist/`, containing the **`MimiTranscribe.app` bundle** alongside the unpacked `mimitranscribe` support directory.

 4. Check the generated files.

-      - Launch `dist/Parakeet TDT.app` from Finder to confirm functionality.
+      - Launch `dist/MimiTranscribe.app` from Finder to confirm functionality.
-      - Verify that `dist/Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
+      - Verify that `dist/MimiTranscribe.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
       - Before distribution, check that no unnecessary cache files (like `build/` artifacts or `.DS_Store`) have been included.

 ### Automatic Release with GitHub Actions

-  - Pushing a new tag (a semantic version starting with `v*`) will trigger GitHub Actions to run the PyInstaller build on a macOS Runner, creating a `.zip` and `.dmg` that contain `Parakeet TDT.app` bundled with the `ffmpeg` binary fetched from evermeet.cx.
+  - Pushing a new tag (a semantic version starting with `v*`) will trigger GitHub Actions to run the PyInstaller build on a macOS Runner, creating a `.zip` and `.dmg` that contain `MimiTranscribe.app` bundled with the `ffmpeg` binary fetched from evermeet.cx.
 (The artifacts are **not code-signed**; Gatekeeper will show a warning the first time.)

 ### PyInstaller Setup Notes